by Alexandre Buckley de Meritens, MD

 What else can you do?
 Keep in mind, each cancer also has its own unique risk factors, which could include genetic predisposition, obesity and advanced age.
 With that, arm yourself with information and take advantage of resources available.
 Know if you have a family history of gynecologic cancer – or any cancer – and share that knowledge with your doctor.
 Adopt a healthy lifestyle – eat nutritious foods in moderation and engage in physical activity.

 And while there isn’t a screening test for all gynecologic cancers, consider the ones that do exist.
 Talk to your doctor about whether you are of an appropriate age for a Pap smear.
 This test can detect precancerous changes that occur in cells and can eventually become cervical cancer.
 While current guidelines recommend a woman receive the test every three years beginning at age 21, she should discuss a routine maintenance schedule with her doctor, as other factors may influence the frequency of the exam.
 The human papillomavirus (HPV) test screens for HPV infection, which could cause cervical, vaginal and vulvar cancers.
-In response to low vaccination rates, Rutgers Cancer Institute of New Jersey earlier this year joined the nation’s top cancer centers in calling for increased HPV vaccination.
+In response to low vaccination rates, Rutgers Cancer Institute earlier this year joined the nation’s top cancer centers in calling for increased HPV vaccination.

 While concerns regarding your gynecologic health may be a bit embarrassing to discuss with your doctor, be proactive and ask questions – it just may save your life.